MaterDev/JSReact_comic-panelist/README.md

      - Add small panels for quick action sequences or rapid dialogue
    - (Optional) Enter your Anthropic API key in the input field
      - If not provided, the app will use the API key from your environment config
+   - (Optional) Provide creative direction to guide the script generation:
+     - Click the "Creative Direction" dropdown to reveal input fields
+     - Enter genre preferences (e.g., Sci-fi, Fantasy, Noir)
+     - Specify emotional tone (e.g., Suspenseful, Humorous, Melancholic)
+     - Suggest inspirations (e.g., Film noir, Miyazaki, Cyberpunk)
+     - Add longer inspiration text for more detailed guidance
+     - List any content you want to exclude from the script
    - Click "Generate Script" to create a complete comic script
+     - Preview the panel layout image that will be sent to the AI by clicking the "Preview" button
      - Please allow up to 2 minutes for the AI to analyze your layout and generate the script
    - View the generated script in a modal window, which includes:
      - Title and synopsis of the story